University of Washington TRMM Data Set

 3. Overview

-For all the classifications except DRA, the calculations are based on two different sets of thresholds - strong (str) and moderate (mod).
+For all the classifications, the calculations are based on two different sets of thresholds - strong (str) and moderate (mod).
 Each object identified by these criteria is provided in netcdf format in both gridded (dimensioned by latitude and longitude) and tabular (dimensioned by instance or case) form.
 These gridded and tablular netcdf files contain information of the monthly climatology and individual properties of the identified echo objects.
 So, for example, the broad stratiform data from January of 2000 is contained in 4 files - strong thresholds and gridded, strong thresholds and tabular, moderate thresholds and gridded, and moderate thresholds and tabular.

 4. Interpolated Data